-The all-metal Evenflo Secure Step Gate is another effective safety gate for dementia patients.
+The all-metal Evenflo Walk-Thru Gate is another effective safety gate for dementia patients.
 It can fit openings spanning 29” to 42” and it is 30” tall.
-The sturdy build of this gate and its hardware mount ensures it stays in place, meaning you patients cannot move it.
+The sturdy build of this gate and its hardware mount ensures it stays in place, meaning your patients cannot move it.

-- No Floor Bar – The hardware mount secure the gate to the wall.
+- No Floor Bar – The hardware mount secures the gate to the wall.
 As such, there is no need for a reinforcing floor bar that is a tripping hazard.

-- Safety Lock – While the Easy Glide handle makes opening and closing the gate on both directions an easy task, you can lock the gate quite easily with the built-in lock.
+- Safety Lock – While the Easy Glide handle makes opening and closing the gate in both directions an easy task, you can lock the gate quite easily with the built-in lock.

-At 32” tall, and with the ability to install in openings between 30” and 48” wide, you can use the Summer Deluxe Stairway Wood Gate anywhere you want to prevent your patient from accessing.
+At 32” tall, and with the ability to install in openings between 30” and 48” wide, you can use the Summer Deluxe Stairway Wood Gate anywhere you want to prevent your patient from accessing it.
 The safety gate is also easy to install, for caregivers looking for a DIY install.